Fernando-Szezecinski/sample-cypress-basic/README.md

 15) It contains an example on how to upload files from a local folder.
 16) It contains an example on how to drag-and-drop a file from a local folder.
 17) It contains an example on how to use alias instead of long system directories.
-18) It contains an example on how to check if an element contains the required attribute to trigger a new browser tab. - troubleshooting to deal with cypress limitation.
+18) It contains an example on how to check if an element contains the required attribute to trigger a new browser tab. - troubleshooting to deal with Cypress limitation.
 19) It contains an example on how to access a different browser tab content. - troubleshooting to deal with cypress limitation.
-20) ...
+20) It contains an example on how to use Cypress clock() and tick() methods to advance in time and reduce test duration.
+21) It contains an example on how to lodash via Cypress
+22) It contains an example on how to use invoke + show/hide to validate both alerts without having to perform all steps
+23) It contains an example on how to use invoke + to fill out some text fields
+24) It contains an example on how to use Cypress to submit HTTP requests